HoangChuongNguyen/mono-consistent-depth/README.md

 ## 👀 Pre-trained Models
 Our pre-trained models can be downloaded [here](https://drive.google.com/drive/folders/1-p6Bfa-6GQR3BirAhefE0UwjF5sHzrLF?usp=sharing).
 To evaluate these models, you need to specify eval_model_load_path in the config file.

-## ✅ Todo:
-[√] Code for using masks from a pre-trained object detection network.

-[ ] Code for self-supervised mask setting

 ## ✏️ Citation

 If you find our work useful or interesting, please cite our paper: